 - Avoid heavily processed foods.
 While a plant-based diet is naturally going to have way less saturated fats because of the absence of animal products, it may still contain trans fats.
 These types of fats are often present in processed foods, which plant-based eaters may sometimes consume more of.
 You’ll want to stick with whole ingredients and minimal processing whenever possible for the best effects on your cholesterol.

 - Take a vegan omega-3 supplement.
 While beneficial for a variety of reasons, a vegan diet is sometimes more likely to be missing essential nutrients.
-For example, many people get their omega-3 intake from fish, fish oils, or krill oils, which are not suitable for a plant-based diet.
+For example, many people get their omega-3 intake from cod live oils, fish oils, or krill oils, which are not suitable for a plant-based diet.
 Algae oil supplements are the only vegan omega-3 supplements that contain EPA and DHA, the two omega-3 fatty acids that may actively fight inflammation and improve triglyceride levels*.
 Be sure to consult with your doctor before starting any supplements.

 - Exercise frequently.
 In addition to improving your diet, you should also take a look at your activity levels.
 Frequent exercise can help lower your blood pressure and increase your HDL levels, not to mention its positive effects on your body composition and weight which can also help.
 The American Heart Association recommends getting at least 150 minutes of exercise per week for the best results.